-Bernhard Kaufmann was appointed Chief Risk Officer and, member of the Management Board of NN Group as of 1 June 2020.
+Bernhard Kaufmann was appointed Chief Risk Officer and member of the Management Board of the Issuer as of 1 June 2020.
 In this role he is responsible for the overall risk framework with direct responsibility for the risk management departments.
-He is also responsible for the Actuarial function and reinsurance.
-From 2014 to 2020, Mr Kaufmann was Group Chief Risk Officer and Chief Risk Officer Reinsurance at Munich Re Group.
-From 2008 to 2013, he was Chief Risk Officer at ERGO Insurance Group.
-From 2000 to 2008, Mr Kaufmann worked at Munich Re Group holding various roles.
-From 2007 to 2008, he was Head of Treasury, from 2004 to 2007, he was Head of Asset Liability Management and from 2000 to 2004, he was Senior Consultant Financial Projects and Credit Risk Manager.
-From 1999 to 2000, Mr Kaufmann was Credit Risk Manager at HypoVereinsbank (UniCredit).
-From 1995 to 1999, he worked as a researcher in the Physics Department at the Technical University of Munich (Germany).
-Mr Kaufmann holds a PhD (Dr. rer. nat.) in theoretical physics, from the Technical University of Munich (Germany), an intermediate diploma in economics from the University of Hagen (Germany), and a diploma in theoretical physics from the Technical University of Munich (Germany).
-Besides being member of the Management Board, Mr Kaufmann is member of the CRO Forum and member of the Supervisory Committee of Alma Mundi Insurtech Fund.
-As from 26 January 2022, he participates in the CRO Roundtable of the European Central Bank.
+He is also responsible for the Actuarial function, and reinsurance.
+Mr Kaufmann's previous positions include Group Chief Risk Officer and Chief Risk Officer Reinsurance at Munich Re Group.
+Mr Kaufmann holds a PhD (Dr. rer. nat.) in theoretical physics from the Technical University of Munich (Germany), an intermediate diploma in economics from the University of Hagen (Germany), and a diploma in theoretical physics from the Technical University of Munich (Germany).
+Besides being member of the Management Board, Mr Kaufmann is member of the CRO Forum and member of the supervisory committee of Alma Mundi Insurtech Fund.